-- to provide undergraduate and graduate professional preparation for teachers, administrators, school service personnel, and others who assume education-related positions in settings other than schools; - to collaborate with school personnel, educational agencies, professional groups, and others interested in the evaluation and improvement of educational opportunities, programs, and services; and - to promote and conduct experimental and other research studies designed to improve educational practice and to advance educational theory.
+- 1. to provide undergraduate and graduate professional preparation for teachers, administrators, school service personnel, and others who assume education-related positions in settings other than schools; - 2. to collaborate with school personnel, educational agencies, professional groups, and others interested in the evaluation and improvement of educational opportunities, programs, and services; and - 3. to promote and conduct experimental and other research studies designed to improve educational practice and to advance educational theory.

-In addition to being accredited by the National Council for Accreditation of Teacher Education and the Southern Association of Colleges and Schools, the College of Education is a member of the American Association of Colleges for Teacher Education.
+In addition to being accredited by the National Council for Accreditation of Teacher Education and the Southern Association of Colleges and Schools/Council for the Accreditation of Educator Preparation, the College of Education is a member of the American Association of Colleges for Teacher Education.
 It is the objective of this College to provide excellence in education while at the same time exhibiting a friendly attitude toward students.
 The teacher education programs are approved by the Mississippi State Department of Education, thereby enabling graduates to satisfy the certification requirements for the State of Mississippi.